-- Do not use other medicines or treatments for ED while you are taking sildenafil without first checking with your doctor.
+- Do not use medicines or treatments for ED while you are using sildenafil without first checking with your doctor.

 - Use sildenafil with caution in the ELDERLY; they may be more sensitive to its effects.

-- PREGNANCY and BREAST-FEEDING: Sildenafil is not approved for use in women.
-If you become pregnant, contact your doctor.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using sildenafil while you are pregnant.
 It is not known if sildenafil is found in breast milk.
 If you are or will be breast-feeding while you use sildenafil, check with your doctor.
 Discuss any possible risks to your baby.